Inguinal Hernia in Children

 What causes inguinal hernias in children?

-- Hernias are more common in premature infants.
-A child has a greater chance for a hernia if someone in his family had an inguinal hernia.
-Certain health problems, such as cystic fibrosis or undescended testicles, increase the risk that your child may have a hernia.
+Hernias are more common in premature infants.
+Your child has a greater risk for a hernia if someone in his or her family had an inguinal hernia.
+Certain health problems, such as cystic fibrosis or an undescended testicle, also increase your child's risk for a hernia.
+A hernia may be caused by an opening in the abdominal wall that does not close at birth.
+Weakness in the abdominal wall can also cause a hernia.

-What are the signs and symptoms of an inguinal hernia in children?
+What are the signs and symptoms of an inguinal hernia?

 How is an inguinal hernia diagnosed?